Abidsyed25/podcast/README.md

 <h1 align="center">Podcast website🎵</h1>

 # Description🎧
 Welcome to this Podcast Website, the one-stop destination for all your podcast needs!
-Our platform offers a seamless experience for podcast enthusiasts, providing a rich array of features to enhance your listening journey.
+This platform offers a seamless experience for podcast enthusiasts, providing a rich array of features to enhance your listening journey.

 # Features:🎼
 - <b>Sign Up and Sign In:</b>